 In the context of the World Anglican Communion, we 'locate' contemplative prayer within the 'Five Marks of Mission' (the mission of the church is the mission of Christ), as follows

 1.To proclaim the Good News of the Kingdom

-The Kingdom of God is the in-breaking transforming, forgiving movement of God in the world, in Christ.
+The Kingdom of God is the new reality of what the world looks like when God's desire is being realised.
 In the Bible the Kingdom is typically described as something that is given as a gift or which we enter into (in contrast to something that we heroically 'build').
 Either way is all grace.
 Meditation is a discipline of prayer in which we let go of the attachments of our ego so that God's Spirit may deeply heal and transform us; lead us more deeply into the self-giving and self emptying (Kenotic) love of the Trinity; so that we might be more fully available to God's kingdom being realised on earth.
-To meditate in this way is to resist a narcistic, even quietist, preoccupation with 'my personal experience of God' AND to also resist an equally self-focused extraversion that risks confusing vocation with self aggrandising good works.
+To meditate in this way is to resist a rather self-focussed preoccupation with 'my personal experience of God' AND to also resist an equally self-focused extraversion that risks confusing vocation with self aggrandising good works.
 To say the prayer word 'ma-ra-na-tha' is to say 'thy kingdom come'.
+Christian spirituality is less about my faith and more about God's faithfulness.
 The word 'maranatha' means 'come Lord' or 'The Lord is coming'.
-It is one of the few Aramaic words preserved in the New Testament (the language spoken by Jesus) and therefore some scholars speculate that it may have been a word commonly used by Jesus himself.
+It is one of the few Aramaic words preserved in the New Testament (the language spoken by Jesus) and therefore some scholars speculate that it may have been a word commonly used by Jesus in his own prayer.